 Accepting that Life Has Changed

 Loving parents work hard to protect their children from threat and danger.
 Sometimes we feel like we’ve let them down when life unfolds differently than we expected.
 Accepting that life will be different in some ways – at least for the forseeable future – doesn’t mean that life won’t be “as good as” or “as fun as” it was before this happened.
-But at least for awhile, there may be times when thoughts of the event come up or fears surface at unexpected times.
+But at least for awhile, thoughts of the event may come up or fears may surface at unexpected times.
 Here are some things for parents and loving adults to remember:

 - We can’t talk people out of trauma, or out of their fears.
-We have to give them the opportunity to work through it themselves so the progress they make is authentic.
+It doesn’t help to try to tell them why we think they don’t need to worry.
+We have to give them the opportunity to work through it themselves so they integrate and “own” their progress.
 Otherwise they’re just shoving it down to satisfy us, and it will come up later in ways that will be detrimental to their well-being.

 - Although you may feel justified in anger toward a person, a system, the police or other identifiable people in authority, those attitudes and conversations are detrimental to our kids’ recovery.
 Find ways to deal with your own feelings without adding the impact of your struggle adding to your child’s recovery.

 - We all feel more empowered when we can do something in the aftermath of these events.
 Make sure that actions you consider taking add to the peace and calm, and that the outcomes make life better for the kids.
 They didn’t ask for this to happen to them, and we owe it to them to help them make the best recovery possible.